 You will not become an expert in domain-driven design by reading my article series, but I hope it inspires you to read more about it elsewhere.
 I also highly encourage you to read the books by Evans and Vernon.

-Now let us get started with the first subject, namely strategic domain-driven design.
+Now let us start with the first subject, strategic domain-driven design.

 If I look up the word domain in the Dictionary app on my MacBook, I get the following definition: